ehedman/sdlSpeedometer/README.md

 This application is based on a Rasperry Pi and the SDL2 direct framebuffer library.

-The instruments can be accessed one-by-one by clicking on the touch screen or the mouse.
+The instruments can be accessed one-by-one by clicking on a mouse or directly from the touch screen menu.

-The communication mechanism between this application with its GUI uses two paralell paths:
+The communication mechanism between this application with its GUI and data sources uses two paralell paths:
  - Data collected from a [BerryGPS-IMUv2](http://ozzmaker.com/new-products-berrygps-berrygps-imu) - GPS and 10DOF for The Raspberry Pi - Accelerometer, Gyroscope, Magnetometer and Barometric/Altitude Sensor.
  - Optionally data from a NMEA net Server such as the open source [kplex](http://www.stripydog.com/kplex/) application to drive other instrument from the yacht's network.